-Where this Part of the DCP does not provide guidance on specific development matters, reference should be made to other Part of the DCP, such as Part G and Part D. Where there is an inconsistency between this Part and any other Part of this DCP, this Part should take precedence
+Where this section of the Holroyd DCP 2013 does not provide guidance on specific development matters, reference should be made to other sections of the DCP, such as Part A (General Guidelines), and Part D (Industrial Development).
+Where there is an inconsistency between this Part and Part A or D, this Part should take precedence

-2.3.1 Land Uses
+3.1.
+Land Uses

-- O1.
-The objectives for and land uses permissible within the Pemulwuy North Employment Lands are defined by: - The WSEA SEPP 2009 (in relation to land zoned IN 1 as defined by that SEPP); - The Cumberland Local Environmental Plan 2021 (in relation to land zoned IN 2 and excluded from Precinct 10 of the Land Application Map of the WSEA SEPP 2009).
+OI.
+The objectives for and land uses permissible within the Pemulwuy North Employment Lands are defined by:

+The WSEA SEPP 2009 (in relation to land zoned IN I as defined by that SEPP); and

+The Holroyd Local Environmental Plan 2013 (in relation to land zoned IN 2 and excluded from Precinct 10 of the Land Application Map of the WSEA SEPP 2009).

-- C1.
+- CI.
 Provide a retail service centre catering for the needs of the workforce at a central location within the employment lands.
-Locate the centre on a corner allotment facing the north-south spine road so that it is readily accessible to the local workforce. - C2.
+Locate the centre on a corner allotment facing the north-south spine road so that it is readily accessible to the local workforce.
+For Hours of Operation, see clause 6.2 of Part D of this DCP. - C2.
 Provide recreational and community uses within the employment lands consistent with the provisions of the Western Sydney Employment Area SEPP 2009. - C3.
 Ensure open space that provides active and passive recreation for the workforce.
 Open space should be readily accessible and well located and should be incorporated within individual developments as well as along public corridors. - C4.
 Restrict retail activity on industrial land (having the potential to increase land prices and effectively push traditional industrial users out, and to threaten the industrial 'address' and image).

-2.3.2 Lot Sizes and Site Cover
+3.2.
+Lot Sizes and Site Cover

-- O1.
-Achieve a quality industrial park setting and ensure adequate provision is made for landscaping, parking and manoeuvring areas. - O2.
-Create site layouts which consider the opportunities and constraints of the site.
+- OI.
+To achieve a quality industrial park setting and ensure adequate provision is made for landscaping, parking and manoeuvring areas. - O2.
+To create site layouts which consider the opportunities and constraints of the site.

 - C1.
 Ensure a minimum lot size of 1 hectare, although, a range of lot sizes is anticipated to meet market demand. - C2.
-Subdivisions of land should: - seek to maximise solar access to all parts of the development; - encourage passive solar design; and - protect site attributes such as views, existing vegetation and other environmental features. - C3.
+Subdivisions of land should: - seek to maximise solar access to all parts of the development; - encourage passive solar design; and - protect site attributes such as views, existing vegetation and other environmental features.

+- C3.
 Subdivision of land should avoid the creation of battle-axe blocks or long and narrow blocks at right angles to street frontages. - C4.
 Maximum site coverage is 60%.
-Local services including commercial, retail, community and recreational uses are excluded from this provision given the different design characteristics of these uses.
+Local services including commercial, retail, community and recreational uses are excluded from this provision given the different design characteristics of these uses. - C5.

-- C5.
 "Site area" is defined as the whole of the land to which an application relates and includes areas set aside for open space, drainage and other services.
 "Site coverage" is defined as the area of a site covered by buildings including awnings. - C6.
 In the layout of the site, design the buildings and landscaping to provide direct, convenient and safe access to the street for the pedestrians. - C7.
 On industrial sites, make adequate allowance for manoeuvring and turning of heavy vehicles on site.
 In accordance with the Roads and Maritime Service's Policies, Guidelines and Procedures for Traffic Generating Developments, apply the design standard for "large rigid truck". - C8.
 Ensure that the width of an industrial allotment at the building line is equal to or greater than 24m and the average depth is equal to or greater than 45m.

-2.3.3 Siting
+3.3.
+Siting